ironmist45/tg-vps-bot/README.md

 - cJSON: static
 - libcurl / OpenSSL: dynamic

-Do NOT modify linker flags unless you know what you are doing!
+⚠️ Do **NOT modify** linker flags unless you know what you are doing!

 ## Optional Dependencies